amana Strengthens Its Lebanon Operations with Advanced Trading Platforms and Expanded Asset Options

 amana is a leading neo-broker in the Middle East.
 It provides active traders and investors across MENA with direct access to the global and regional financial markets.
 It operates multiple offices, such as in Beirut, Dubai, and Limassol.

-amana is regulated by the Dubai Financial Services Authority (DFSA) in the UAE, the Financial Conduct Authority (FCA) in the UK, the Cyprus Securities and Exchange Commission (CYSEC) in Europe, the Capital Markets Authority (CMA) in Lebanon, the Labuan Financial Securities Authority (LFSA) in Malaysia, and the Financial Services Commission (FSC) in Mauritius.
+amana is regulated by DFSA in UAE, FCA in the UK, CYSEC in Europe, CMA in Lebanon, LFSA in Malaysia, and FSC in Mauritius.

 www.amana.app